open-crosspost/open-crosspost-proxy-service/README.md

 - `POST /auth/init`: Initiates Twitter OAuth flow, returns authorization URL
 - `GET /auth/callback`: Handles OAuth callback from Twitter
-- `POST /auth/refresh`: Manually triggers token refresh
 - `DELETE /auth/revoke`: Revokes access and removes stored tokens

 ### Twitter API Endpoints

-#### Unified Tweet API (Recommended)
+#### Enhanced Tweet API

+All endpoints have been enhanced to support threaded content and direct media uploads:

+- `POST /api/tweet`: Post a tweet or thread with media
-- `POST /api/tweets`: Unified endpoint for all tweet operations (single tweets, threads, replies, quotes with media)
+- `POST /api/quote`: Quote tweet (single or thread) with media

-See the [examples directory](./examples/README.md) for detailed documentation and usage examples of the unified API.

-#### Legacy Endpoints

-- `POST /api/tweet`: Post a new tweet
+- `POST /api/reply`: Reply to a tweet (single or thread) with media
 - `POST /api/retweet`: Retweet an existing tweet
-- `POST /api/quote`: Quote tweet an existing tweet
 - `DELETE /api/tweet/:id`: Delete a tweet
 - `POST /api/like/:id`: Like a tweet
 - `DELETE /api/like/:id`: Unlike a tweet
-- `POST /api/reply`: Reply to a tweet
 - `GET /api/timeline`: Get user timeline
 - `GET /api/mentions`: Get user mentions

+See the [examples directory](./examples/README.md) for detailed documentation and usage examples of the enhanced API.

 ### Media Endpoints